JanHerca/urantiapedia/output/wikijs/en/article/Youth_and_Young_Adults_in_Boulder.md

 Said Jesus:

 > “Build well the foundations for the growth of a noble character of spiritual endowments, in order to yield the fruits of the spirit, you must be born of the spirit.
-You must be taught by the spirit and be led by the spirit if you would live the spirit-filled life among your fellows.”
-[UB 156:5.2](/en/The_Urantia_Book/156#p5_2)
+You must be taught by the spirit and be led by the spirit if you would live the spirit-filled life among your fellows.” <a id="a42_287"></a>[UB 156:5.2](/en/The_Urantia_Book/156#p5_2)

 We will share community, nature, prayer, study, and service with our fellow believers while surrounded by the beautiful Flat Irons of Boulder, Colorado.